by David Grieve

 When you set new goals, don’t just opt for mediocrity.
 Set yourself ‘crazy’ goals, goals that previously would’ve made you say, “No way, don’t know how, can’t do that!”

 Find three big things you would really like to have in your life and write down the fears you’d face if you actually chased those dreams or attempted to accomplish those goals.
 Identify what those fears are and create an action plan to push them aside.
 The more you think about those ‘fears’ the more you’ll begin to realize they’re often silly and more than likely will never become a reality.
 However you feel about the ‘fears’ that are holding you back, know that you can overcome these and change your story to enable you to take the necessary steps forward by inviting some time out to breathe, gather your thoughts and create a do-able action plan to help you to achieve even the ‘craziest’ of dreams.
+Overcoming fear is within your control.

 David Grieve – [email protected]